-What follows is a slightly edited transcript of John Piper’s response in today’s episode of Ask Pastor John.
+What follows is a lightly edited transcript of John Piper’s response.

 The world does not need more cool, hip, culturally savvy, irrelevant copies of itself.
 That is a hoax that has duped thousands of young Christians.
 They think they have to be hip, cool, savvy, culturally aware, watching everything in order not to be freakish.
 And that is undoing them morally and undoing their witness.

 So, here are 12 questions to think about, or 12 reasons why I am committed to a radical abstention from anything I know is going to present me with nudity.

 1. Am I Recrucifying Christ?

 Christ died to purify his people.
 It is an absolute travesty of the cross to treat it as though Jesus died only to forgive us for the sin of watching nudity, and not to purify us for the power not to watch it.